 Steps to Stop My Dog from Jumping

-First you have to analyze your living situation and your dog’s life and ask yourself these questions: Is your dog trained at all?
+First, you have to analyze your living situation and your dog’s life and ask yourself these questions: Is your dog trained at all?
 What is the average day like for your pooch?
 Are you out of the house for many hours a day?
 Are you very busy and don’t have that much time to spend with your pup?
 Remember, dogs are social beings.
 They thrive and crave on social interaction and typically are gregarious by nature if socialized correctly.
 Dogs want to be included in every aspect of your family’s life.

-To maintain a dog’s health, excitability and energy level the dog needs to be physically and mentally exercised every day, similar to a human.
-If you stayed at home and didn’t get outside much or failed to get sufficient exercise and you didn’t do anything all day but walked around the house your brain would turn to mush and you would be jumping off the wall as well.
+To maintain a dog’s health, excitability, and energy level the dog needs to be physically and mentally exercised every day, similar to a human.
+If you stayed at home and didn’t get outside much or failed to get sufficient exercise and you didn’t do anything all day but walked around the house your brain would turn to mush, and you would be jumping off the wall as well.
 All dogs need to learn basic manners and obedience training.
 They don’t have to be a service dog or agility trained to learn that jumping is inappropriate, and even knowing just the fundamentals will stop this behavior.

-This is the scientific term for removing something that the dog wants (your attention) thereby reducing the likelihood that the behavior will occur again (jumping).
+This is the operant conditioning term for removing something that the dog wants (your attention) thereby reducing the likelihood that the behavior will occur again (jumping).
 By ignoring the inappropriate behavior (jumping) and following up with rewarding a behavior that is appropriate (such as sitting or standing on all four paws) will stop the unwanted behavior and encourage the preferred behavior.
 This is often easier said than done.
-The trick is to figure out what you are doing to reward your dog, and to stop rewarding him/her and replace your dog’s inappropriate behavior with a preferred behavior and reward that one instead.
+The trick is to figure out what you are doing to reward your dog and to stop rewarding him/her and replace your dog’s inappropriate behavior with a preferred behavior and reward that one instead.

 Responsibility of the Pet Parent

-You are the pet parent/s and that entails responsibility.
+You are the pet parent/s, and that entails responsibility.
 It is your responsibility to tell your friends, family, neighbors, mailman, or anyone who comes into contact with your dog that you are training him/her and to please not interact with your pup or look at him/her if all four paws are not on the ground.
-Ignoring the behavior if your dog jumps and praising the dog when all four paws are on the ground or better yet, when your dog is sitting.
+Ignoring the behavior if your dog jumps and praising the dog when all four paws are on the ground or better yet when your dog is sitting.